Thyssenkrupp on track with restructuring, sees higher margins

 BERLIN, Dec 2 (Reuters) - Thyssenkrupp TKAG.DE said on Thursday it expects mid-term adjusted margins of 4-6% as its restructuring programme progresses, adding it is looking into options for its marine systems, cement plants and chemicals divisions.

-The group is considering partnerships and consolidation or a stand-alone scenario for its marine systems division and will decide on the future of the cement plant construction and chemicals units in the medium term, it said in a statement.
+The group is considering partnerships and consolidation or a stand-alone scenario for its marine systems division and will decide on the future of the cement plant construction and chemicals units in the medium term, it said.

-Another target is to restore its ability to consistently pay a dividend, Thyssenkrupp said.
+Another target is to restore its ability to consistently pay a dividend, Thyssenkrupp said in a statementon its capital markets day.

 "We still have a great deal to do when it comes to improving our performance," Chief Financial Officer Klaus Keysberg said.